late to the party album rollout

 Supporting brand content

-Brand motifs: double life, red/gold/b&w, rockstar aesthetic, working class reality, bold typography
+Brand motifs: double life, red/gold/b&w, rockstar aesthetic, working class reality, bold typography, digital camera + VHS aesthetic

 Top performing post

-Analysis: Realism of double life branding drives engagement
+Analysis: Realism of double life branding drives engagement, humility wins

 +47% impressions +48% comments + shares